fun things to do with kids in belgium

 Belgium

-Traveling in Belgium with kids, you'll find medieval cities and castles, the great battlefield of Waterloo, and two official languages, French and Flemish.
-Belgium is the perfect place for walking tours with your kids – there are lovely footpaths through the woods and countryside.
+Traveling in Belgium with kids, you'll find medieval cities and castles, the great battlefield of Waterloo (where Napoleon bit the dirt), and two official languages, French and Flemish.
+Belgium is the perfect place for family walking tours – there are lovely footpaths through the woods and countryside.

 Brussels